Article originally published January 13, 2017, several updates appear below:

 “I walked into the vet’s office and met Michelle, and was greeted with a big hug and a sincere ‘thank you’ for coming,” Dawn said.
 “We were shuffled into the exam room where they brought the sweet dog in.
 I laid down on the floor with the dog and just pet her gently.
 The vet explained that the dog appeared to have been on the run for a while, noting that she had a lot of loose skin on her topline, which was indicative of weight decline.
 She then noted that they could see trash and other debris in her intestines on the X-ray, so it was evident that was her diet, as of late, to keep from going hungry.
 Being told this just broke my heart!”

-Dawn is supposed to be taking it easy, but the vet stabilized this dog and she needed a place to go.
-So what does Dawn do?
-She loads the dog, she named “Jenna", into her car and headed out.
-Dawn isn’t supposed to be lifting anything, including big Labradors who can barely walk.
 “This sweet girl just looked up at me with her soft brown eyes like she was counting on me to give her a better life.
 She was so gentle and trusting, I just couldn’t leave her behind,” Dawn said.

 And Dawn adds, “She is just the sweetest dog.
 When I walk into the room where she is resting, she lifts her head and looks at me with that sweet face of hers and wags her tail.
-She lays down and lets me rub her tummy.
+She lies down and lets me rub her tummy.
 She is quiet and gentle and just a sweet, trusting soul.
 How anyone could abandon her is beyond my comprehension.”

 Check back for updates on Jenna and her progress.
-Right now she is in good spirits.
-Lucky Lab Rescue and Adoption is looking for a foster home for the pooch in the Frisco area so she can continue working with The Pet Vet.
+Right now, she is in good spirits.
+Lucky Lab Rescue and Adoption is looking for a foster home in the Frisco area for the pooch so she can continue working with The Pet Vet.

 UPDATE, January 24, 2017: Jenna walks!
 After spending a couple weeks off her feet, on the mend, being assisted with her home made doggie moving cart, Jenna is walking on her own.
 She's not just walking, her tail is wagging and full of joy.
 The vets are watching her recovery and are deciding if she may need surgery.